GO BEYOND IN THE STUDIO...

 A daunting learning curve?

-While praising Photoshop's superior virtues, it would be remiss if I failed to recognise its Achille's heel!
-I have been using PS professionally for over 30 years and grown up with its ever-evolving imaging arsenal and the quirky, complex screen.
-Yet, even to well-versed club photographers and aspiring fine art pro's, this overtly technical appearance represents a daunting learning curve that looks way too steep to attempt.
+While praising Photoshop's superior imaging virtues, it would be remiss if I failed to recognise its Achille's heel!
+I have been using PS professionally for over 30 years and grown up with its ever-evolving imaging arsenal and quirkily complex screen make-up.
+Yet, I readily accept that to digital newcomers and even well-versed club photographers and aspiring pro's, PS's learning curve represents a daunting imaging ascent that's way too steep to attempt, and therefore, easy to dismiss.

-Hence why I teach my step-by-step, progressive RAW through PS workflow.
-Because it has the approachable flexibility to overcome this negative perception, even for complete novices.
-And with the one-to-one, multi-day format, there's plenty of time to grasp the essentials, practice the techniques and for confidence to build as everything sinks in.
+Hence why I teach my bespoke, step-by-step Camera RAW through PS workflow.
+Because it's simple, inherent flexibility breaks down the processing into approachable, navigable stages.
+And the one-to-one, multi-day format, means there's plenty of time to grasp the essentials, practice the techniques and for confidence to build as everything sinks in.

 It's true to say I have never failed to get a client confidently opening Photoshop.
-Indeed, it's the main reason I have won multiple training awards.
-Because in mastering PS basics, my clients take their photography to previously unimagined levels.
+Indeed, it's the main reason I have won multiple awards and my courses have been so successful.
+Because in mastering CR/PS basics, my clients start out on a creative journey that takes their photography to previously unimagined levels.
 In recognition, they happily give me their vote, and many return to heighten their capabilities.
-Down the line, if any client ever needs a bit of support (or timely prompts in keeping their annual Adobe subscription charge to a minimum), I'm only a phone call away!